neo4j-field/react-graph-viz-engine/README.md

 # react-graph-viz-engine
-React component for visualizing graph data
+An out-of-the-box React component for visualizing graph data.

+Key features:
+- An easily embeddable React component to render force-directed graphs
+- Integrated translation into library data formats from a standard (GraphQL)
+- A straightforward way to add styling and interactions to your visualizations
+- Support for multiple renderers & graph layouts

 [Play with the live example here](https://react-graph-viz-engine.s3.us-west-1.amazonaws.com/index.html)